An ear exam is performed when a health care provider looks inside your ear using an instrument called an otoscope.

 No preparation is needed for this test.

 If there is an ear infection, there may be some discomfort or pain.
-The health care provider will stop the test if the pain gets worse.
+The provider will stop the test if the pain worsens.

 Why the Test is Performed

-Everyone's ear canal differs in size, shape, and color.
+The ear canal differs in size, shape, and color from person to person.
 Normally, the canal is skin-colored and has small hairs.
 Yellowish-brown earwax may be present.
 The eardrum is a light-gray color or a shiny pearly-white.
 Light should reflect off the eardrum surface.

 What Abnormal Results Mean